mingewang/pi-fly/README.md

-# pi-fly
+# Pi-Fly
-A python program to control a helicopter with an Raspberry Pi.
+A python program to control a Revell Sky Fun helicopter with an Raspberry Pi.
-Hello